-- > To count the days in the notice period: - 1.
+- To count the days in the notice period: - 1.
 The first day is the day after the notice is served. - 2.
-Then count every day on the calendar, but, for 3-day notices to pay rent or quit and 3-day notices to perform or quit, do not count Saturdays, Sundays, or court holidays. - ➤ If the notice not served personally and a second copy must be mailed, start counting the day after you mail the notice.
+Then count every day on the calendar, but, for 3-day notices to pay rent or quit and 3-day notices to perform or quit, do not count Saturdays, Sundays, or court holidays. - If the notice not given to you personally, a copy must be mailed and you start counting the day after the notice is mailed (check postmark).